M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 The VAF Extensions library contains various [helper methods working with task queues](https://github.com/M-Files/VAF.Extensions.Community/tree/master/MFiles.VAF.Extensions#using-vaf-23-task-processors).
 These include methods for recurring tasks that should be run [on a schedule](https://github.com/M-Files/VAF.Extensions.Community/tree/master/MFiles.VAF.Extensions#automatically-running-task-processors) or [after an interval](https://github.com/M-Files/VAF.Extensions.Community/tree/master/MFiles.VAF.Extensions#after-a-time-interval).

-By default task processing that uses the approach described on these pages will operate within a transaction, so must complete within 90 seconds.
-This is different to historic approaches where the task processing executed outside of a transaction.
-Long-running processes should be split into smaller processes that can run within the alloted time period.
-Where this cannot be done, the [transaction mode](#long-running-tasks) can be changed.  *This does not affect [background operations]({{ site.baseurl }}/Legacy/Vault-Application-Framework/Background-Operations), or tasks using the [VAF 2.2 approach]({{ site.baseurl }}/Legacy/Vault-Application-Framework/VAF2.2/Multi-Server-Mode) that are using the VAF 2.3 runtime (although both of these should be removed during upgrades).*
+By default task processing that uses the approach described on these pages will operate using the [`Hybrid` transaction mode](#using-the-hybrid-default-transaction-mode).  *This does not affect [background operations]({{ site.baseurl }}/Legacy/Vault-Application-Framework/Background-Operations), or tasks using the [VAF 2.2 approach]({{ site.baseurl }}/Legacy/Vault-Application-Framework/VAF2.2/Multi-Server-Mode) that are using the VAF 2.3 runtime (although both of these should be removed during upgrades).*
 {:.note.warning}

 ## Task queue types